Advivo’s Managing Partner, Leon Stephan, explores some ways you can improve your business’ performance to make the most of the new financial year.

 Attract investors

-If a business wants to attract investors into their business, those investors likely expect to see a budget before they commit to investing in the business.
+If you want to attract investors to your business, those investors likely expect to see a budget before they commit to investing.

 Tax preparation